dancebunny98/zapret2/docs/manual.en.md

 create_ipset no-update
 ```

-You cannot be certain which will start first-your script or `zapret`.
+You cannot be certain which will start first : your script or `zapret`.
 Startup must be synchronized and should not run in parallel.
 The best way to achieve this is by using [INIT_FW_*_HOOK](#config-file).

-## Startup scripts
+## Init scripts

 These are available only for Linux and OpenWRT.
 The Linux version is located in `init.d/sysv`, and the OpenWRT version is in `init.d/openwrt`.
 The main executable is `zapret2`.
 The required action is passed via the `$1` argument.
-The startup procedure is split into starting the daemons (nfqws2 processes) and initializing the firewall (applying ip/nftables rules).
+The startup procedure is split into starting the daemons (nfqws2 processes) and initializing the firewall (applying iptables/nftables rules).

 | Command ($1)                                     | Action                                                                                                                                                                                                                                                                |
 | :----------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |